Correll Files

 Many, but certainly not all, think price is the only thing that matters.
 In her 2004 country hit "Red Neck Woman," Gretchen Wilson sings "…Victoria's Secret, well their stuff's real nice.
 Oh, but I can buy the same damn thing on a Walmart shelf half price…" Most of the "Red Neck Women" in the world are not going to buy local from the mom-and-pop shops.
 Even though Victoria’s Secret is not a mom-and-pop shop, it represents the idea of a smaller, specialty shop as opposed to the big box store.

 Incidentally, Victoria’s Secret has had their own problems staying relevant to all women, not just the Red Neck ones.
-The planned public offering last August of “Victoria’s Secret & Co” is the attempt to become relevant again in the minds of today’s women.
+The planned public offering in August, 2021 of “Victoria’s Secret & Co” is the attempt to become relevant again in the minds of today’s women.
 I rarely go to malls and have little interest in keeping up with the news of a company like Victoria’s Secret, so I don’t really know how the new company is doing today.

 While buying at the local Walmart is not considered "buying locally" by some, at least the sales taxes generated stay local.
 So, if you're going to buy from Walmart, better in your hometown than somewhere else.
 BTW, Walmart does not necessarily have the lowest prices on everything, but they've spent a gazillion dollars over the years advertising that they do.
 It's a hard myth to bust.